MattMcFarland/tw-client/README.md

 #### Bugs:

-- [ ] share button urls not wokring properly. appear to be set though.
 - [ ] comment validation errors persisting and showing on other comment forms
 - [ ] comment validation not working on solution.